-- (1) Service provider shall ensure that appropriate inspection, measuring and test equipment is available for their personnel to maintain the safe operation of each facility listed in their exposition. - (2) Service provider shall control, calibrate and maintain all of the applicant's inspection, measuring and test equipment to ensure that each item of equipment has the precision and accuracy that is necessary for the measurements and tests to be performed. - (3) Service Provider shall ensure that each item of test equipment required for the measurement of critical performance parameters is: - (a) Calibrated before use or at prescribed intervals against certified equipment having a known valid relationship to nationally recognized standards.
-Where no such standards exist, the basis used for the calibration shall be documented. records of such calibrations and the standards used shall be maintained in accordance with the procedures required by CAR-171.200; - (b) Identified with a suitable indicator to show its calibration status; - (c) Controlled to: - i.
+- (1) An aeronautical telecommunication service provider shall ensure that appropriate inspection, measuring and test equipment is available for their personnel to maintain the safe operation of each facility listed in their operation manual. - (2) An aeronautical telecommunication service provider shall control, calibrate and maintain all of the inspection, measuring and test equipment to ensure that each item of equipment has the precision and accuracy that is necessary for the measurements and tests to be performed. - (3) An aeronautical telecommunication service provider shall ensure that each item of test equipment required for the measurement of critical performance parameters is: - (a) Calibrated before use or at prescribed intervals against certified equipment having a known valid relationship to nationally recognized standards.
+Where no such standards exist, the basis used for the calibration shall be documented. records of such calibrations and the standards used shall be maintained in accordance with the procedures required by CAR-171.200;

+- (b) Identified with a suitable indicator to show its calibration status; - (c) Controlled to: - i.
 Safeguard against adjustments that would invalidate the calibration setting; - ii.
 Ensure that the handling, preservation and storage are such that the accuracy and fitness for use is maintained. - (4) Where hardware and software systems are used as an alternative form of facility performance testing, the functions of the systems shall be checked before being released for use in order to establish that they are capable of verifying the performance of the facility.
 These functions shall be checked at prescribed intervals.
 Records of these checks shall be maintained as evidence and verification of adequate performance of the test system.